Progress

 Delay

-So long since the adoption of the UN Convention on the Rights of the Child, the law in far too many countries fails to prohibit corporal punishment of children or, worse still, it explicitly authorises its use and sets out the details of how it should be inflicted.
+It is well over 30 years since the UN General Assembly adopted the UN Convention on the Rights of the Child, in 1989.
+And yet still the law in far too many countries does not prohibit corporal punishment of children, or worse it explicitly authorises its use and sets out the details of how it should be inflicted.
+There is still a long way to go:

-- Only 10% of the world's children are fully protected in law from all corporal punishment
+- Only 14% of the world's children are fully protected in law from all corporal punishment

-In 33 states, corporal punishment – whipping, flogging, caning – is still lawful under state, traditional and/or religious law as a sentence for crimes committed by juveniles:
+In 30 states, corporal punishment – whipping, flogging, caning – is still lawful under state, traditional and/or religious law as a sentence for crimes committed by juveniles: